Smokey and the Bandit II: Plot

-Cledus begs Bandit to stop at a safari reserve, where Charlotte finally gives birth to her baby.
-Bandit is ready to load them both back up in the truck, but Cledus refuses and then knocks Bandit down when he insults him.
-When he sees Charlotte in tears, Bandit finally comes to his senses and apologizes.
+Cledus begs Bandit to stop at a safari reserve, Bandit agrees to it, where Charlotte finally gives birth to her baby.
+Bandit is ready to load them both back up in the truck and get them both to Dallas to the Governor of Texas, but Cledus and Doc refuse to, causing Cledus to knock him down when he insults him and because he was irritated with Bandit's selfishness towards him, Doc and Charlotte and her new born baby.
+Bandit was frustrated because he thinks that Carrie, Cledus and Doc were treating Charlotte like she is a human, but when he sees her in tears, Bandit finally comes to his senses and apologizes, realizing that taking care of Charlotte and caring for others is more important than getting $400,000.

-Bandit later finds Carrie and tells her that he likes himself now, and that he does not want to be without her.
-He then tells her that he has not yet taken Charlotte to Dallas, but they can still make it.
-Carrie is overjoyed when she sees Charlotte's baby, and Bandit asks Charlotte's permission for him and Carrie to get hitched, to which Charlotte trumpets her approval; Doc, now riding in the cab with Cledus and Fred, also voices his approval, and they all drive away with Charlotte and her baby in tow in circus carts, with Buford still in pursuit, now driving a Greyhound bus.
+Bandit later finds Carrie and starts acting more positive to her and tells her that he likes himself now, and that he does not want to be without her.
+He then tells her that he has not yet taken Charlotte to Dallas, and blew the money, but they can still make it.
+Carrie has forgiven Bandit and kisses him, and is overjoyed when she sees Charlotte's baby.
+Bandit asks Charlotte's permission for him and Carrie to get hitched, to which Charlotte trumpets her approval.
+Carrie is happy that Bandit is back to his old self again and was acting positive and selfless now.
+Doc, now riding in the cab with Cledus and Fred, also voices his approval, and they forgive Bandit as well and they all drive away with Charlotte and her baby in tow in circus carts on their way to Dallas, with Buford still in pursuit, now driving a Greyhound bus determined to catch him.